 You cannot sell your book on Douban, but it is highly recommended to promote your book on this platform.

-Taobao is the largest online retail in China.
+Taobao is the largest online retailer in China.
 It was founded by Alibaba Group in May 2003 and it is a popular online shopping with nearly 500 million registered users and more than 60 million regular visitors every day.

-With the expansion of the scale of Taobao and the increase in the number of users, Taobao has also changed from a single C2C network market to a comprehensive retail system including C2C, group buying, distribution, auction and other e-commerce models.
+With the expansion of the scale of Taobao and the increase in the number of users, Taobao has also changed from a single C2C network market to a comprehensive retail system including C2C, group buying, distribution, auction, and other e-commerce models.

 On March 29, 2016, Alibaba Group CEO Zhang Yong clarified the strategy for Taobao’s future: community, content and local life are the three major directions.

-Work on Live streaming and KOL marketing on Taobao is the best weapon to sell your book in China.
+Working on Live streaming and KOL marketing on Taobao is the best weapon to sell your book in China.

 How can you partner with top websites to sell your book in China?